Agents

 We can optionally give an agent a name when it is constructed:

-If a name is not passed when the agent is created, an agent_name field is automatically added to results when a survey is administered to the agent.
+If a name is not passed when the agent is created, an agent_name field is automatically added to the Results that are generated when a survey is run with the agent.
 This field is a unique identifier for the agent and can be used to filter or group results by agent.

-Note that trying to create two agents with the same name or trying to include the name in the traits will raise an error.
+Note that trying to create two agents with the same name or trying to use a key “name” in the traits will raise an error.

 Agent lists